 The U.S. Administration and leaders of Congress tended to view the letter as interference in U.S. affairs.
 Other critics argued that it was hypocritical for Putin to uphold the value of the UNSC in solving the Syria conflict when Russia had vetoed several Syria resolutions and to decry U.S. action without a UNSC imprimatur after Russia had invaded Georgia in 2008.
-They also pointed out that the letter did not mention the large number of civilians killed by the regime or the many refugees, or the fact that Russia is one of the regime's main suppliers of arms used against civilians.164
+They also pointed out that the letter did not mention the large number of civilians killed by the regime or the many refugees, or the fact that Russia is one of the regime's main suppliers of arms used against civilians.
+187

-A meeting in Geneva on September 12-13, 2013, between Kerry and Lavrov to work out details of the Russian proposal reportedly was tense.
+Following a meeting in Geneva on September 12-14, 2013, between Kerry and Lavrov to work out details of the Russian proposal, the two sides worked out a framework for international control over Syria's chemical weapons and their eventual elimination.